UiL-OTS-labs/jspsych-cam-rec/README.md

 1. They act as a security measure to prevent anyone from dumping massive files on the binary data store.
 2. They categorize the data allowing researchers to find recordings of participants from a certain study and condition.

 A token has to be created manually and should be both descriptive and hard to guess.
-For example: 2021-Phonemes-control-ue5Ubi, which tells us which experiment and condition we're dealing with without making it trivial to figure out.
-They shouldn't need to ever be typed by hand, so random strings are fine.
+For example: `2021-Phonemes-control-ue5Ubi`, which tells us which experiment and condition we're dealing with without making it trivial to figure out.
+They shouldn't have to ever be typed by hand, so random strings are fine.

 By default, there is a input field to paste a token into during testing.
 But when running a finalized experiment, the input field can be changed to a hidden field easily by experimenters to eliminate this step.
+See for `index_hidden_input.html` for such a template (remember to change the token manually).

 Tokens can be made by J. van Elst and M. Villeneuve at the UiL-OTS labs, contact one of them if you would like to run a pilot.